-I have made the decision to close my practice no later than September 30, 2019.
+I have made the decision to close my practice at the end of September 30, 2019.
 I do this reluctantly, but changing conditions affecting independent medical practice make this necessary.
 I will make every effort to provide a final follow-up for any of my patients who request one.

 I will greatly miss the privilege of providing care to my patients and wish all of you the best for your future health and happiness.